-The following major academic exams/defenses are given in the Department: 1) the M.S. final oral exam/thesis defense, 2) the Ph.D. comprehensive (qualifying) exam, 3) the Ph.D. dissertation defense; and 4) the M.P.P.P.M, final exam.
+The following major academic exams/defenses are given in the Department: 1) the M.S. final oral exam/thesis defense, 2) the Ph.D. comprehensive (qualifying) exam, 3) the Ph.D. dissertation defense; and 4) the M.P.P.P.M. final exam.
 These exams are administered by each student's advisory committee.
+Please let the Assistant Graduate Coordinator and Graduate coordinator know of your intent prior to the semester any are scheduled.
 Guidelines for these exams/defenses are as follows.